-Concepts from Future Past: Lincoln Marque XDecember 30th, 2014
+Concepts from Future Past: Lincoln Marque XFebruary 4th, 2021

-Shown at the 1992 Chicago Auto Show, the V8 powered concept convertible sported futuristic styling, with smooth and sweeping lines from its grille to its rear end.
+Shown at the 1992 Chicago Auto Show, the V8-powered concept convertible sported futuristic styling, with smooth and sweeping lines from its grille to its rear end.
 The two-door set its passenger compartment forward in order to provide extra room, though its rear seat still looks like it was pretty small.
-Painted in a bold “samoan orange pearl” color, the car offered innovations like like an underbody spoiler that adjusted based on vehicle speed, and a key-card based security system that replaced traditional keys.
+Painted in a bold “Samoan orange pearl” color, the car offered innovations like an underbody spoiler that adjusted based on vehicle speed and a key-card based security system that replaced traditional keys.

 While the Marque X never saw the light of day as a production vehicle, some of its design traits can be seen in the 1993 Lincoln Mark VIII, especially the subtly curved trunk lid – an homage to the spare tire compartment found on the classic Lincoln Continental.